 It is hard to believe, until we have experienced transformation ourselves from the pure, whole foods in nature, just how powerful plants in their original (or dried), beautiful state can be.

-It’s not just something that hippies used to experience!
+Flower power isn’t just something that hippies used to experience. 😉

 Let’s look closely at hibiscus and rose buds.